Arthurliyaze/Automation-Tools-in-work/README.md

 2. **Install dependencies**:
    Install the required Python packages using pip.
 It is recommended to use a virtual environment.

-   The requirements.txt file should include:
+   The required packages should include:

    `pandas`, `numpy`, `matplotlib`, `psspy`(for PSSE functions), `python-docx`(for generating Word reports), `bs4`(for checking html), `selenium`.